thenetworkgrinch/YAGSL-gitbook/configuring-yagsl/when-to-invert.md

 <figure><img src="../.gitbook/assets/id_change1.png" alt=""><figcaption><p>ID's relocated in swerve module files</p></figcaption></figure>

-You should notice the `Raw IMU Yaw` field in Shuffleboard increase.
+You should notice the `Raw IMU Yaw` field in your driver dashboard increase.
 If it doesn't you need to invert your IMU like this.

 <pre class="language-json"><code class="lang-json">{
   "imu": {